 When I finish university I’m planning on staying in the US, but if that doesn’t work for me I’ll go back to my home country and having a degree from an American university will help me a lot in finding the best job in my country.”

 Giovanna Zeloni Rinaldo is from Brazil.
-She has been accepted to the University of Miami (ranked 44) and is planning to major in Journalism.
+She was accepted to the University of Miami (ranked 46) to major in Journalism.

-Min Pen (Penny) from China has just graduated from Marymount California University after choosing to stay for all four years of her Business Administration degree.
+Min Pen (Penny) from China graduated from Marymount California University after choosing to stay for all four years of her Business Administration degree.